Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsection{Community Structure in Wake and Anesthetized States}

-Except at lower frequencies (Delta band 0-4Hz), it was possible to verify the existence of considerable changes regarding the wake and anesthetized states.
+Except at lower frequencies (Delta band \mbox{0-4Hz}), it was possible to verify the existence of considerable changes regarding the awake and anesthetized states.
 The most prominent alterations in the community structure concerned the areas in which the clusters were located.
-The awake state was characterized by the presence of communities involving great areas of the frontal lobe and also presenting a high tendency to occupy most of the parietal regions.
-Large communities involving both frontal and parietal areas were also frequent in awake conditions.
-Another remarkable characteristic that contrasts the structure of the anesthetized state was the absence of communities at the occipital lobe and posterior temporal areas\footnote{Absence of communities was observed most of the time when monkey was blindfolded.}.\\
+The awake state was characterized by communities involving large frontal lobe areas and a high tendency to occupy most of the parietal regions.
+Large communities involving concomitantly frontal and parietal areas were also frequent in awake conditions.
+Another remarkable characteristic that contrasted the structure of the anesthetized state was the absence of communities in the occipital lobe and posterior temporal areas\footnote{The absence of communities was observed most of the time when the monkey was blindfolded.}.\\

-Predominantly, the state of anesthesia was characterized by a reduction on the presence of communities involving frontal and parietal areas, being evident a clear reduction on the occupancy of communities on the frontal lobe, in opposition to what was observed during the awake state.
-Another remarkable characteristic that was observed during anesthesia was a massive appearance of large communities at the occipital lobe, also frequently extending to temporal regions, and on the motor cortex involving the central sulcus and areas nearby.
+Predominantly, the state of anesthesia was characterized by a reduction in the presence of communities involving frontal and parietal areas, being evident an apparent reduction in the occupancy of communities on the frontal lobe, in opposition to what was observed during the awake state.
+Another remarkable characteristic observed during anesthesia was the massive appearance of large communities at the occipital lobe, which frequently extended to temporal regions and also to the motor and somatosensory cortices, involving the central sulcus and nearby areas.

-Comparing the awake and anesthetized states, were observed a reduction on the presence and coverage of communities in the secondary associative cortex, and an increase on the presence of communities at the primary and secondary visual and motor cortices.
+Comparing the awake and anesthetized states were observed a reduction in the presence and coverage of communities in the secondary associative cortex and an increase in the occupancy at the primary motor and sensory cortices.

-\subsubsection{Delta 0-4HZ}
+\subsubsection{Delta (0-4HZ)}

-The community structure in Delta band (Fig.2) was characterized by the presence of clusters in all or almost all the cortical surface in which ECoG electrodes were positioned.
-No particular region characterized by the absence of communities was found\footnote{There were moments in which some regions did not present communities, however the location of those regions varied, not characterizing a recurrent pattern.}.
-In general three to five communities were observed at each time.
-Several modules embraced quite large cortical areas, and some anatomical divisions seemed to constraint the clusters boundaries.
+The community structure in the Delta band (\hyperlink{FIGURE2}{$Figure \cdot 2$}) was characterized by the presence of clusters on all or almost all the cortical surfaces on which ECoG electrodes were positioned.
+No particular region characterized by the absence of communities was found\footnote{There were moments in which some regions did not present communities, however, the location of those regions varied, not characterizing a recurrent pattern.}.
+In general, three to five communities were observed at each time.
+In addition, several modules embraced quite large cortical areas, and some anatomical divisions seemed to constrain the boundaries of the clusters.

 \end{multicols}

 \begin{multicols}{2}